 Pro-tip: Lookalike audiences will generally give you a better click-through rate (CTR) and lower cost-per-click (CPC) versus more standard audience changes like behaviour & interest-based targeting.

-Look at introducing seasonal ads to target different holiday events around Christmas, Mother’s Day and Halloween.
+If you’re running Facebook Ads for ecommerce, look at introducing seasonal ads to target different holiday events around Christmas, Mother’s Day and Halloween.

 Don’t forget to keep track of the results that you get after you change your offer.
 Tracking the difference between your previous responses and your new ones will save you a lot of headaches.